-An apple galette easy enough for a weeknight and rustically beautiful enough for a holiday table.
+An apple galette that’s easy enough for a weeknight and rustically beautiful enough for a holiday table.

-Apple Galette is very similar to pie in every way, except it’s a lot easier.
+Apple galette is similar to pie in every way, except it’s a lot easier.
 No fussing with a pie plate or crimping edges.
-The allure of the Apple Galette is its beautiful rustic appearance.
+The allure of the apple galette is its beautiful rustic appearance.

 Start by rolling the dough the way you would for a pie crust.
 Don’t worry if the edges aren’t perfect.